 The aft of the upper deck is left clear for a tender.
 The mast is standard but you will have to shell out extra for the crane arm.
-It's worth doing though as it offers a lifting capacity of 120kg - about what a 3.2m RIB with a 9.9hp outboard would weigh in at.
+It's worth doing though as it offers a lifting capacity of 120kg about what a 3,2m RIB with a 9,9hp outboard would weigh in at.

 The deck is surrounded by stainless steel stanchions and dodgers making it pretty safe for kids, and forward is a simple surround of seating opposite the helm.
-It all feels fairly well protected and although the seat bases are not the deepest, uou'll find on a cruiser under 40ft they are still comfortable.
-Dressed with the mast and optional bimini it looks good up here but the expanse of GRP deck would certainly improve if a bit of teak could be worked in.
+It all feels fairly well protected and although the seat bases are not the deepest, you'll find on a cruiser under 40ft they are still comfortable.